rouni001/CLARK/docs/QUICKSTART.md

 - If a script says an executable is missing, run `scripts/install.sh`.
 - If `-n` does not speed up classification, check the install output for `OpenMP: disabled`.
-- Paths containing spaces are supported by the modernized scripts, but avoid moving the database directory after running `scripts/set_targets.sh`; rerun `scripts/set_targets.sh` if the path changes.
+- Paths containing spaces are supported by the modernized scripts.
+Avoid moving the database directory after running `scripts/set_targets.sh`; rerun `scripts/set_targets.sh` if the database path changes.